-3.13 Taking a Card Out of Service
+4.13 Taking a Card Out of Service

 The user can "OOS" (Out Of Service) a card for various reasons by pressing "O" (OOS) from the System Main Screen.
 Some reasons may be that the card isn't working properly, the system needs a warm boot or troubleshooting a card.
+A card that is working properly cannot be set to Out of Service (OOS) without first removing the card.

-3.14 CPU Switching
+4.14 CPU Switching

-The 4.2 host release provides CPU redundancy switching by pressing "W" (cpusWtch) from the System Main Screen.
+The 3.9 host release provides CPU redundancy switching by pressing "W" (cpusWtch) from the System Main Screen.
 The CPU redundancy switching is from a CPU in slot C1 to a redundant CPU in slot C2.
 When this process takes place the CPU in slot C2 is now active and the CPU in slot C1 is redundant.
 Refer to the CPU Card Redundancy section later in this manual.

-3.15 Time Slot Assignment
+4.15 Time Slot Assignment